Pennsylvania Medicaid Definition

 1) Pennsylvania Department of Aging (PDA) Waiver – Covers adult day care, home care, and home modifications, among other supports that help nursing home qualified persons to remain living at home.
 As the Community HealthChoices Program (more information below) rolls out in phases, enrollment from the PDA waiver to Community HealthChoices will be mandatory.

-2) Services My Way – This program provides many of the same benefits as the PDA Waiver, but allows beneficiaries to choose their own care providers.
+2) Services My Way (SMW) – This program provides many of the same benefits as the PDA Waiver, but allows beneficiaries to choose their own care providers.
 Some family members can be hired as care providers.